Where to Stay on the French Riviera? Here are The Best Places!

 There are many iconic must-visit places in Monaco that are truly out of the ordinary.
 This includes the iconic Monte Carlo Casino, Café de Paris, the Hotel de Paris, and many more.

-Here are some of the best parts about Monaco:
+Here are some of the best parts of Monaco:

 Amazing restaurants and great nightlife